Desert Rose (Adenium obesum) is a tropical plant native to Eastern Africa and thrives in humid climates.

 How Can You Tell if Your Desert Rose Has Root Rot?

-Start by simply looking at it.
+Start by simply looking at your succulent plant.
 It’s important to check on your Desert Rose frequently to be familiar with its usual appearance.
 This will help you to notice unusual changes.

 Watch for these signs:

-If you see blister-like growths on the plant’s caudex or plant stem root, this can indicate excess water within the root structure.
+Blister-like growths on the plant’s caudex or plant stem root can indicate too much water within the root structure.

 The blisters act as a way for excess water to escape.
 While you might think this is a good thing that would solve the problem, if these blisters become too filled with water and burst, they will leave behind minor wounds that can act as openings for fungus and bacteria to take hold.

-While looking at your Desert Rose’s roots, check if the main caudex is very swollen or noticeably bigger than it usually is.
+While looking at your Desert Rose’s roots, check if the main caudex is swollen or noticeably bigger than usual.
 This can mean that it is overfilled with water.

 Small, Slow Growing Leaves